 My walks have made me aware of good and bad pedestrian infrastructure.
 I appreciate those who plan, design, and build our pedestrian overpasses, sidewalks, ramps, crossings, islands, signals, and lighting.

 To walk some of my talk, in the past I volunteered to support Lloyd TMA (now, Go Lloyd), Willamette Pedestrian Coalition (now, Oregon Walks), and the City of Portland (Ten-Toe Express, Sunday Parkways).

 In 2019, I helped AARP Oregon with its Community NeighborWalks program.
 Unfortunately, my work schedule and summer travel limited me to only being to help with three weekend walks and a few Sunday Parkways.
 This might also be my situation in 2020.
 I took photos during the Sunday Parkways and NeighborWalks, but I have not posted any of the photos that included people because I want to ensure their privacy.

 In 2020, I am helping Oregon Walks on a couple fronts.
-During this challenging time when we are maintaining our social distance, I support their current #KeepCalmWalkOn challenge, campaign to Clear the Corners and join them in their support of the City of Portland Bureau of Transportation's Fixing our Streets program.
+During this challenging time when we are maintaining our social distance, I support their current #KeepCalmWalkOn challenge, campaign to Clear the Corners, and join them in their support of the City of Portland Bureau of Transportation Fixing our Streets program.